Foxentry/OAS/README.md

 Date format: **YYYY-MM-DD**

 ***
+## 2023/10/19 - New options for company endpoints <br>
+Added new cityFormat and zipFormat options for endpoints company/get, company/search and company/validate <br><br>

 ## 2023/09/20 - The first official version <br>
 This is the first official public version.
 Yay! <br><br>